-In Texas, small ranches (200 to 440 acres) make up about 80% of the total ranch resource.
+In Texas, small ranches (200 to 440 acres) make up about 80 per cent of the total ranch resource.
 Ranches for cattle operations take up more acreage than this, occupying larger family farms of 1,400 acres and above.
 Super-sized ranches in Texas, with square miles of pastureland, for instance, have about 2,000 acres and beyond.

 Texas is a productive place to buy a ranch, as other than the low taxes and stellar living conditions, you can spot affordable acreage for your farmland or ranch.
 When looking to buy a ranch in the lone star state, take your intended use for land as a primary consideration.

 Demand for rural acreage, seeing as the metropolitan areas continue to mushroom, is only expected to rise.
 Although ranches in the coastal prairie or the south and north of Texas aren’t cheap, they are considered worthwhile real estate investments.

 Disclaimer.
 The views and opinions expressed here are those of the authors.
 They do not purport to reflect the opinions or views of IdeasPlusBusiness.com.
 Any content provided by our bloggers or authors is of their opinion and is not intended to malign any organization, company, individual, or anyone or anything.